Table of Contents

 The fractional CFO usually holds an active state-issued CPA license or CMA certification for management accountants.

-Although the controller or bookkeeper prepares the financial statements, the CFO should understand generally accepted accounting principles (GAAP) and be somewhat familiar with small business ERP systems and accounting software.
+Although the controller or bookkeeper prepares the financial statements, the CFO should understand generally accepted accounting principles (GAAP) and be somewhat familiar with small business accounting software and ERP systems.

 Benefits of Fractional CFO Services